Can cats become constipated?

 Track the frequency of your cat’s litter box deposits and stool consistency, initially at least twice a week, then weekly or biweekly.

-If you see hard, dry feces, or if you notice that your cat is straining while defecating or exhibiting other symptoms of constipation, contact your veterinarian immediately - especially if diarrhea is a factor since dehydration can quickly become a problem.
+If you see hard, dry feces, or if you notice that your cat is straining while defecating or exhibiting other symptoms of constipation, contact your veterinarian right away - especially if diarrhea is a factor since dehydration can quickly become a problem.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 Please make an appointment with your vet for an accurate diagnosis of your pet's condition.